Downstate (play): Washington, D.C. production (2025)

+The play was subsequently produced in 2025 at Studio Theatre in Washington, D.C.
+Directed by David Muse, the production starred Stephen Conrad Moore as Dee, Jaysen Wright as Gio and Dan Daily as Fred, amid an ensemble cast.
+The production received strong reviews, with The Washington Post calling it "outstandingly executed" and DC Theater Arts praising the "superb performances from the ensemble."

+Broadway production (2026)

+A new production, directed by Joe Mantello and produced by Scott Rudin, is planned to open on Broadway at the Booth Theatre at a date to be determined.
+The production will include K. Todd Freeman and Francis Guinan reprising their roles from the Steppenwolf production.

 Reception

 The play has received near-universal acclaim from established critics, but attracted criticism from conservatives online.
 Jesse Green designated the 2018 production a critic's pick for The New York Times.
 He wrote: "Downstate is finally about the anarchic spirit of revenge, so understandable and yet so antithetical to justice.
 Mr. Norris is warning us to consider what may follow in the wake of even a healthy purging if the avengers are just as abusive as the abusers.
 It’s a lot to stomach, and rightly so."
 Michael Billington rated the 2019 production four out of five stars for The Guardian, praising the "visceral power to the performances".
 However, he criticized the character of Andy as overwritten.
 It was nominated for best play at the 65th Evening Standard Theatre Awards.

 Laura Collins-Hughes designated the 2022 production a Times critic's pick, writing, "This deep, dark tragicomedy pokes and prods at our compassion, checks the pulse on our sense of justice, taps our reflex response to charm."
-Peter Marks described it, writing for The Washington Post, as "a stunning demonstration of the power of narrative art to tackle a taboo".
+Peter Marks described it The Washington Post as "a stunning demonstration of the power of narrative art to tackle a taboo".
 Conservative Twitter users criticized the play and Marks' review.
 U.S. Senator Ted Cruz (who is not known to have seen the play) tweeted, "So now the corporate media is praising pedophilia".
 Playbill characterized the criticism as part of a conservative panic about pedophilia as a facet of its opposition to LGBTQ rights.

 In 2023, Downstate won the New York Drama Critics' Circle award for best play.
 The following year, it won the Obie Award for playwriting.
 Covering the 2025 production for the Post, Naveen Kumar wrote, "it’s tempting to say Norris goes too far in trying to humanize characters who have done despicable things, and I wouldn’t blame anyone for saying so.
 But what he achieves here is more sophisticated than that, tugging at the threads of our moral convictions until they’re all tangled up at our feet."